 Chartres Cathedral is sometimes thought of as a cathedral of birth.
-The primary reason for this is that the main cathedral relic, the Veil of the Virgin Mary, is believed to have been worn by Mary at the Annunciation or the birth of Jesus.
+One important reason for this relates to Mary, Notre Dame de Chartres, and the main cathedral relic, the Veil of the Virgin Mary, which is believed to have been worn by Mary at the Annunciation or the birth of Jesus.
 Images of birth, Mary as birth-giver, and the mandorla, an almond-shaped symbol of birth, are easy to find at Chartres.

 Mary’s role as the birth-giver of Jesus is highlighted in many ways.
 In addition to the eleven depictions of the Nativity in stone and glass, there are three images of Mary nursing at Chartres, even though this was not a common medieval theme.